config-syncer/config-syncer/docs/reference/kubed_run.md

 ### Options

 ```
       --api.address string       The address of the Kubed API Server (overrides any value in clusterconfig) (default ":8080")
       --clusterconfig string     Path to cluster config file (default "/srv/kubed/config.yaml")
   -h, --help                     help for run
       --kubeconfig string        Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string            The address of the Kubernetes API server (overrides any value in kubeconfig)
+      --resync-period duration   If non-zero, will re-list this often.
+Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 5m0s)
       --scratch-dir emptyDir     Directory used to store temporary files.
 Use an emptyDir in Kubernetes. (default "/tmp")
       --web.address string       Address to listen on for web interface and telemetry. (default ":56790")
 ```

 ### Options inherited from parent commands